levch6/web-labs/web_lab6/walkthrough.md

 # Walkthrough - Web Lab 6: Tabs with PHP Backend & Full-Width Layout

-I have implemented the Frontend-Backend interaction for the Tabs component and switched to a Full-Width Fluid Layout with a modern Tabs UI.
+I have implemented the Frontend-Backend interaction for the Tabs component and switched to a Full-Width Fluid Layout with a clean Horizontal Scroll Tabs UI.

 ## Changes Overview